xiaoxin-zhang/xiaoxin-zhang.github.io/_pages/about.md

 permalink: /
 layout: single
 title:
-author_profile: false   # 关闭作者侧栏
+author_profile: true
-sidebar: false          # 关闭侧栏
+sidebar: false
-toc: false              # 关闭右侧目录栏（避免右侧空位）
-classes: wide           # 使用宽版布局（Minimal Mistakes 自带）
+redirect_from:
+  - /about/
+  - /about.html
 ---

 Hi, I am a Ph.D. candidate in Economics at the University of Southern California.
 My research focuses on public economics, health economics, and the economics of aging.
 I am on the 2025-2026 job market.